IKGissmart/Automaded-Inkscape-Downloader-script/README.md

 # Automaded-Inkscape(stable)-Downloader-script
 This Script Installs Inkscape(Stable) For you in just few Commands and Works on almost Evey Distro which Supports Appimage.

-NOTE: YOU HAVE TO INSTALL FLATPAK (https://github.com/TheAssassin/AppImageLauncher) FIRST, IF YOU HAVE'T KINDLY PLEASE INSTALL IT.
+NOTE: YOU HAVE TO INSTALL Appimage IF YOU WANT TO RUN INKSCAPE THROUGH ICON FROM THE DESKTOP AND NOT THROUGH COMMANDS (https://github.com/TheAssassin/AppImageLauncher).

 #To Install Inkscape just Follow the Following Commands
 First Clone the Repo by